Skip to content

 Hiking pants

-If you’re planning on doing lots of hikes then a pair of lightweight, quick-dry hiking pants are a great idea.
+If you’re planning on doing lots of bushwalks then a pair of lightweight, quick-dry hiking pants are a great idea.

 Beanie and scarf